 Because of the abnormal facial anatomy, recurrent ear infections are common and can lead to deafness.
 As well, the large tongue and small mouth are potential risk factors for developing sleep apnea.
 Patients with Down syndrome are more prone to autoimmune diseases including hypothyroidism, diabetes, and celiac disease.
 Children are more prone to infections.
 Patients with Down syndrome have a higher risk to develop leukemia.

 There is increased risk for cervical spine instability, especially at the atlanto-axial junction, the joint that connects the first and second vertebrae in the neck.
-This can potentially be catastrophic should there be subluxation or excessive movement that can damage the spinal cord.
+This can potentially be dangerous should there be subluxation or excessive movement that can damage the spinal cord.
+Most children will require a neck X-ray only if they will be participating in sports such as the Special Olympics.
 Scoliosis, hip dislocations, and knee laxity are other orthopedic issues that are prevalent.

 Find out what women really need.